itsmng/wiki-backup/docs/plugins/ocsinventoryng-plugin.md

 You can also choose to delete it from OCS to click on `Delete from OCSNG`.

 To delete an `Identified` equipment, click on the `Identified` count, select the row and click on `Delete link`.
-This action remove the equipment from ITSm-NG and from OCS.
+This action remove the equipment from ITSM-NG and from OCS.

 #### Semi automatic import/synchronization